Diogo Dias Melgás

 Diogo Dias Melgás (often Melgaz) (Cuba (Portugal), 1638 - Évora, 1700) was a Portuguese composer of late-Renaissance sacred polyphony.

 Life

 Diogo Dias Melgás was born in Cuba, Alentejo, on 14 April 1638.
 He was a choirboy at the Colégio da Claustra in Évora in 1646.
 He took holy orders at the Cathedral of Évora, where he stayed the rest of his life, being a student of Manuel Rebelo, and holding the position of mestre de capela for about 30 years.
 He died blind and extremely poor on 3 February 1700.
-He was the last of the great Portuguese polyphonic masters, who began to flourish in Évora in the second half of the sixteenth century.
+He was the last of the great Portuguese polyphonic masters, who began to flourish in Évora in the second half of the 16th century.

 Work

 A large part of Melgás's work is lost.
 The surviving works - masses, motets, graduals - are kept in the archives of the Cathedrals of Évora and Lisbon, and were published in modern notation by the Fundação Calouste Gulbenkian in 1978 (Opera Omnia, Portugaliae Musica XXXII).